U.K. Professional Clients

-Registration requirements of a company limited by guarantee in Scotland: Coddan Formations Agency provides an established, experienced and informed service.
-We have been helping new companies to establish themselves for nearly 20 years.
+Registration requirements of a company limited by guarantee in Scotland: Coddan provides an established, experienced and informed service.
+We have been helping new businesses to establish themselves for nearly 20 years.
 We are able to offer you the best advice when it comes to register a company limited by guarantee in Scotland.

 The registration requirements of a company limited by guarantee in Scotland can prove to be confusing.
 Coddan will establish the specific requirements, explain them to you and help you through the process taking the confusion out of the equation.